 The other solution is to build your own miner.
 There was a pilot program, which was recently discontinued.
 All mining is currently restricted to proprietary software on built-for-purpose hardware.
 At the current time, it is not possible to build a DIY miner.

 How Beneficial is the After-Market Antenna?

 Though I don’t actually own the miner in my apartment, I follow its performance closely.
 Before I had even purchased the external antenna, the miner’s sticker price had been covered.
-That is–in barely over one week, the value of the Helium mined was in excess of the cost of the hotspot.
-This is not investment advice.
+That is–in barely over one week, the value of the Helium mined was in excess of the total cost of the hotspot.
+This is not investment advice but: holy shit.